charliechea/resume-analyzer/README.md

 ﻿# Resume Analyzer (Backend Project)

 ## Overview
 This project is a backend web application that allows users to upload a resume file and receive structured feedback based on keyword analysis.
-The application extracts text from uploaded documents and evaluates how well the resume matches a prederfined technical keyword list.
+The application extracts text from uploaded documents and evaluates how well the resume matches a predefined list of technical keywords.

 This project was built to practice backend development, file handling, and API responses using Python and Flask.